 How to get rid?

-Also, some services like Google Mail symbolize a threat with a small red lock if TLS is not correctly used by any recipient or sender.
-To resolve the issue, you can ask for another email or notify the recipient.
+Also, services like Google Mail symbolize a threat with a small red lock if any recipient or sender does not correctly use TLS.
+You can request another email or notify the recipient to resolve the issue.

-3- Torrenting and Streaming Stuff (Reason of ISP Throttling)
+3. Torrenting and Streaming Stuff (Reason for ISP Throttling)

-Many of you might be aware of perils if you get exposed while torrenting.
-Your sensitive details such as location and IP are visible to many people while you torrent and your ISP have more stuff to look at.
+Many of you might know the perils if you get exposed while torrenting.
+Your sensitive details, such as location and IP, are visible to many people while you torrent, and your ISP has more stuff to look at.

-Even if you are torrenting legal stuff, your ISP is likely to throttle your internet speed due to many reasons.
+Even if you are torrenting legal stuff, your ISP will likely throttle your internet speed for many reasons.
 Commonly they throttle to remove load from their servers.

 Also, you can get notices from your ISP.